ibm-cloud-docs/openwhisk/bluemix_cli.md

 ### API Gateway authentication
 {: #apigw_authentication}

 The OpenWhisk CLI required you to run the `wsk bluemix login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.
 With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to run `wsk bluemix login`.
 Instead, when you use the `ibmcloud login` command to log in to {{site.data.keyword.Bluemix_notm}}, the {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.
-Now you can manage your APIs by using the `ibmcloud wsk api` command.
+Now you can manage your APIs by using the `ibmcloud fn api` command.

 ### Migrating deployment scripts
 {: #migrating_deploy_scripts}

-If you have scripts that use the OpenWhisk CLI with the `wsk` binary, all commands work the same way by using the command `ibmcloud wsk`.
-You can modify your scripts to use the {{site.data.keyword.Bluemix_notm}} CLI plug-in, or create an alias or wrapper so that current commands using `wsk` are translated to `ibmcloud wsk`.
+If you have scripts that use the OpenWhisk CLI with the `wsk` binary, all commands work the same way by using the command `ibmcloud fn`.
+You can modify your scripts to use the {{site.data.keyword.Bluemix_notm}} CLI plug-in, or create an alias or wrapper so that current commands using `wsk` are translated to `ibmcloud fn`.
 The `ibmcloud login` and `ibmcloud target` commands in the {{site.data.keyword.Bluemix_notm}} CLI work in unattended mode.
-With unattended mode, you can configure your environment before you run `ibmcloud wsk` commands to deploy and manage your {{site.data.keyword.openwhisk_short}} entities.
+With unattended mode, you can configure your environment before you run `ibmcloud fn` commands to deploy and manage your {{site.data.keyword.openwhisk_short}} entities.

 ## Version history
 {: #version_history}

 A historical record of versions that show highlights and bug fixes.

+1.0.21 (2018-08-01)
+* Aliases `fn` and `functions` can now be used for {{site.data.keyword.openwhisk_short}} commands: `ibmcloud fn <command>` and `ibmcloud fn <command>`.
+You can also still use `ibmcloud wsk <command>`.

 1.0.19 (2018-07-02)
 * Minor bug fixes and improvements.